morosaka/morosaka.github.io/_posts/2014-01-15-StrokeRate-Chrono.md

 ---
 layout: post
 title: "Chrono 3.4"
-quote: A StrokeRate-Watch and Chronograph for iPhone, iPod, and iPad, StrokeRate Chrono is an indispensable tool for every rowing, swimming, and running enthusiast, every coach, every trainer, and official.
+quote: A stripped down StrokeRate-Watch and Chronograph for iPhone, iPod, and iPad, StrokeRate Chrono is an great tool for every rowing, swimming, and running enthusiast, every coach, every trainer, and official.
-image: /media/2014-01-15-StrokeRate-Chrono/rowing_1.jpg
+image: /media/2014-01-15-StrokeRate-Chrono/rowing_2.jpg
 video: false
 ---